stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

    `timestamp`: timestamp for transaction.

-   `fee_limit`: the cost limit for energy and fee when trigger and create contract.
+   `fee_limit`: the cost limit for ucr and fee when trigger and create contract.

    ```java
   message raw {